-1. Capitalized Terms.
-All capitalized terms when used herein shall have the same respective meanings as are given such terms in the Lease and the Termination Agreement unless expressly provided otherwise in this Fourth Amendment.

-2. Letter of Credit.
+- 1. Capitalized Terms.
+All capitalized terms when used herein shall have the same respective meanings as are given such terms in the Lease and the Termination Agreement unless expressly provided otherwise in this Fourth Amendment. - Letter of Credit.
 Landlord and Tenant acknowledge that, pursuant to the terms of the Lease, Landlord is currently holding a letter of credit (the "Existing L-C") in the amount of \$2,000,000.00 (the "Existing L-C Amount").
 In connection with the termination of the Lease with respect to the Phase 1 Premises on the Phase 1 Termination Date, Landlord hereby agrees that Tenant shall be entitled to reduce the Existing L-C Amount to \$400,000.00 (the "Reduced L-C Amount") pursuant to the terms of this Fourth Amendment.
-In connection with the foregoing, upon the last to occur of the following: (i) Tenant's execution and delivery of this Fourth Amendment to Landlord, (ii) the Phase 1 Termination Date, and (iii) Tenant's satisfaction of all removal and restoration obligations for the Phase 1 Premises as set forth in the Termination Agreement, specifically including Tenant's obligation to remove the building-top component of "Tenant's Signage" (as that term is defined in Section 23.4 of the Office Lease), Tenant shall be entitled to provide Landlord with an amendment to the Existing L-C (in a form and content reasonably acceptable to Landlord) which provides that the Existing L-C is in the Reduced L-C Amount (the "L-C Amendment"); provided that to the extent the L-C Amendment to Landlord, execute such correspondence (or the L-C Amendment, as applicable) as may be requested the Bank in order to make the L-C Amendment effective.
-Notwithstanding any contrary provision of the Lease, as amended hereby, as of the date on which Tenant delivers the L-C Amendment to Landlord, in a form and content acceptable to Landlord, (i) all references in the Lease, as amended hereby, to the "L-C Amount" shall refer to the Existing L-C. Amendment, and (ii) all references in the Lease, as amended hereby, to the "L-C Amount" shall refer to the Existing L-C Amount in each instance, as the context requires.
+In connection with the foregoing, upon the last to occur of the following: (i) Tenant's execution and delivery of this Fourth Amendment to Landlord, (ii) the Phase 1 Termination Date, and (iii) Tenant's satisfaction of all removal and restoration obligations for the Phase 1 Premises as set forth in the Termination Agreement, specifically including Tenant's obligation to remove the building-top component of "Tenant's Signage" (as that term is defined in Section 23.4 of the Office Lease), Tenant shall be entitled to provide Landlord with an amendment to the Existing L-C (in a form and content reasonably acceptable to Landlord) which provides that the Existing L-C is in the Reduced L-C Amount (the "L-C Amendment"); provided that to the extent the L-C Amendment submitted by Tenant is acceptable to Landlord, Landlord will, within five (5) business days following Tenant's delivery of such L-C Amendment to Landlord, execute such correspondence (or the L-C Amendment, as applicable) as may be requested the Bank in order to make the L-C Amendment effective.
+Notwithstanding any contrary provision of the Lease, as amended hereby, as of the date on which Tenant delivers the L-C Amendment to Landlord in a form and content acceptable to Landlord, (i) all references in the Lease, as amended hereby, to the "L-C" shall refer to the Existing L-C, as amended by the L-C Amendment, and (ii) all references in the Lease, as amended hereby, to the "L-C Amount" shall refer to the Reduced L-C Amount, in each instance, as the context requires.